 - Not waterproofed, so cannot be used in showers or while swimming.

-- Expensive as compared to other top fitness trackers.
+- Expensive as compared to other top activity monitors.

-Microsoft Band 2 is a lot more improved fitness tracker as compared to the Microsoft Band, the very first fitness tracker by Microsoft.
+Microsoft Band 2 is a lot more improved activity tracker as compared to the Microsoft Band, the very first activity tracker by Microsoft.
 It is equipped with all the sensors, actually more than any other fitness tracker, and supports most of the activities to track.
-The Microsoft Band 2 provides GPS connectivity and can easily compete any other GPS running watches in the competition.
-This makes it perfect for runners, Golf Players and other sport tracking activities.
+Microsoft Band 2 provides GPS connectivity and can easily compete with any other GPS running watches in the competition.
+This makes it perfect for runners, Golf Players, and other sport tracking activities.

-If you are looking for fitness tracker with smart notifications and other smart watch features, you can go for the Microsoft Band 2.
-You will enjoy its impressive Health App, accurate fitness tracking but for some extra bucks as compared to other activity trackers.
+If you are looking for an activity tracker with smart notifications and other smartwatch features, you can go for Microsoft Band 2.
+You will enjoy its impressive Health App, accurate fitness tracking but for some extra bucks as compared to other activity monitors.

-- One of the most elegant fitness trackers and comfortable to wear.
+- One of the most elegant activity trackers and comfortable to wear.

 - Advanced and accurate activity tracking.

-- Tracks the sleep with light vs deep and use multiple sensors to track accurate results.
+- Tracks the sleep with light vs deep and uses multiple sensors to track accurate results.

 - Longer Battery Life of up to 7 days with one and half hour charging cycle.

-- Jawbone companion app for its fitness trackers is one of the best apps.
+- Jawbone companion app for its activity monitors is one of the best apps.